Yannick H.,

 (Source: Gartner/NinjaOne Research 2024)

-And it's not getting better.
-52-65% of all SaaS applications in companies are not approved by IT.
-The average company uses over 130 SaaS apps - IT is aware of only a fraction of them.
+And it’s not getting better.
+52–65% of all SaaS applications in companies are not approved by IT.
+The average company uses more than 130 SaaS apps—and IT only knows a fraction of them.

 (Source: Productiv SaaS Intelligence)

-Perhaps you're thinking: "It's different with us.
+You might be thinking: "It’s different at our company.
 We have policies.
-We have training.
-We've got it under control."
+We provide training.
+We have this under control."

-Here's the next uncomfortable number: 67% of employees know your IT policies.
-They consciously ignore them.
+Here is the next uncomfortable number: 67% of employees know your IT policies.
+They deliberately ignore them.

-So they know what's allowed.
+So they know what is allowed.
 And they do it differently anyway.
 The question is: Why?

 Why Your Employees Work Around IT

-The standard explanation is: Employees are uninformed, negligent, or - worse - malicious.
+The standard explanation is: employees are uninformed, careless, or—worse—malicious.

-38% of employees use Shadow IT because IT is too slow to respond to their requests.
+38% of employees use shadow IT because IT responds too slowly to their requests.

 (Source: Gartner IT Response Survey)